Sean Astin

-He is the son of actress Patty Duke and adopted by actor John Astin.
-He has received various recognitions including a Screen Actors Guild Award and two Young Artist Awards.
-Additionally, he was nominated for the Academy Award for Best Live Action Short Film in 1994 for the short film Kangaroo Court.
+Astin's acting awards include a Screen Actors Guild Award and two Young Artist Awards.
+He was also nominated for the Academy Award for Best Live Action Short Film in 1994 for the short film Kangaroo Court.
+Astin is the son of actress Patty Duke and was adopted in 1972 by her then-husband, actor John Astin.

+Astin ran for president of SAG-AFTRA in 2025 and was elected for a two-year term.
+His term began in September 2025.

-Early life
+Early life and education

-Astin was born in Santa Monica, California, the son of actress Patty Duke (1946–2016) and Michael Tell (born 1950).
-However, at the time, it was erroneously reported that entertainer Desi Arnaz Jr. was his biological father.
-During that time, Duke also had a personal relationship with Michael Tell, a writer, music promoter, and publisher of the newspaper The Las Vegas Israelite.
-When Duke became pregnant, she was unsure whether Arnaz or Tell was the father, so Tell offered to marry her as a way out of the scandal.
-The marriage lasted only 13 days in 1970 and ended before Astin was born.
+Astin was born in Santa Monica, California, on February 25, 1971, the son of actress Patty Duke (1946–2016) and Michael Tell (1944/1945–2025).
+At the time, it was incorrectly reported that entertainer Desi Arnaz Jr. was his biological father.
+Tell was a writer, music promoter, and publisher of the newspaper The Las Vegas Israelite.
+When Duke became pregnant, she was unsure whether Tell, Arnaz or actor John Astin was the father, and Tell offered to marry her as a way out of the scandal.
+The marriage lasted only 13 days in 1970, ending before Astin was born.

-On August 5, 1972, Duke married actor John Astin, having been in a relationship with him for two years.
-When the wedding guests were invited to speak, 18-month-old Sean looked at John and cried, "Daddy!", to which the Episcopal priest performing the ceremony remarked, "Well, that about does it!"
-Astin subsequently adopted Sean.
+In 1972, Duke married John Astin.
+When the wedding guests were invited to speak, 18-month-old Astin looked at John and cried, "Daddy!", to which the Episcopal priest performing the ceremony remarked, "Well, that about does it!"
+John subsequently adopted Sean.
 In 1973, Duke gave birth to Astin's brother Mackenzie Astin, who also became an actor.
 Duke and John Astin divorced in 1985.
 Duke married Mike Pearce in 1986, and they adopted a son, Kevin, in 1989.

-When Astin was 14, Duke told him that Arnaz was his father, and the two developed a relationship.
-However, in his mid-20s, Astin met a relative of Michael Tell who suggested they were related.
-Sean set out to find the truth about his biological father, and underwent genetic tests which showed Tell was his biological father.
-Astin has maintained close relationships with all three, and saying: "Desi Arnaz Jr. loves me, and I love him.
-We are so close ...
-Science tells me ... that he's not my biological father.
-Science tells me that Mike Tell is."
-Astin considers John his father, as John was the one who raised him.
+When Astin was 14, Duke told him that Arnaz was his biological father.
+Almost a decade later, in 1994, Astin met Tell's niece, who suggested that Astin get a paternity test.
+Tell was found to be his biological father.
+Astin developed close relationships with all three, saying: "Desi Arnaz Jr. loves me, and I love him."
+Astin considers John his father, as John raised him.
 Astin is also close to his stepfather, Mike Pearce, saying, "I can call any of them on the phone any time I want to.
 John, Desi, Mike, or Papa Mike ... my four dads."

-Astin is of German and Irish ancestry through his mother and Austrian Jewish and Polish Jewish through his biological father.
-He attended Catholic school and later became a Protestant.
+Astin is of German and Irish ancestry through his mother, and Jewish ancestry through his biological father.
+Astin attended Catholic school and later became a Protestant.

-Astin attended the Crossroads High School for the Arts and undertook master classes at the Stella Adler Conservatory in Los Angeles.
-He graduated cum laude from UCLA with a B.A. in History and English (American literature and culture).
-An alumnus of Los Angeles Valley College, Astin served on the school's board of directors of the Patrons Association and the Arts Council.
+Astin is a graduate of the Crossroads High School for the Arts in Santa Monica and completed master classes in acting at the Stella Adler Conservatory in Los Angeles.
+He attended Los Angeles Valley College before transferring UCLA, where he graduated cum laude with a bachelor of arts in history and English (American literature and culture).